Double Seduction Series, Book 3

 Before she could ask, he pointed out his window at a big, square single-level building.
 “That’s the dining hall and rec building for the ranch hands.”

 Trey pointed out his window.
-“The foreman’s house and the bunkhouse are right on the river.”
+“The foreman’s house and the bunkhouse are on this side, right on the river.”

-Megan leaned around him to see.
+Megan leaned around him to see the two-story white house and the four-story rough wood bunkhouse.
+The sun glinted off something on the far side of the buildings.
 “Is that a pool?”
-She’d been on the ranch a few days, but hadn’t had time to see this section of the spread.
+She’d been on the ranch a few days but hadn’t had time to see this section of the spread.
 Most of her hours had been spent with Garret and Trey in the big main bedroom of the ranch house.

 “For some of them, this is their only home.”
 Trey looked at her for a few long seconds.